 The Federal Statistical Office (FSO) makes a priority of satisfying its users and of having an in-depth understanding of their needs.
 It ensures that its statistical information portfolio always responds to the actual needs of Swiss society.
-The FSO regularly consults its main stakeholders to this end, including the Federal Statistics Committee, Fedestat, Regiostat, and the Experts groups, and aims to continue this procedure in the future.
+The FSO regularly consults its main stakeholders to this end, including the Federal Statistics Committee (in French), Fedestat (in French), Regiostat (in French) and the Experts groups, and aims to continue this procedure in the future.

 At the same time, the FSO undertakes additional steps with regard to quality such as: